Henrico County Historical Society

 Footnote: The unique story behind this is Jeanette Jones checked the inside drawers of a chest that came into their possession and found this newspaper.
 In years gone-by, people would sometimes line their dresser drawers with newspaper.
 Jeanette grew up in the Three Chopt area and recognized a picture of boys she knew from Ridge Road School in 1942.
 They had an old trolley car frame and were turning it in for scrap metal for the war effort.
 Other articles describe Victory Clubs and a prayer for the troops and prisoners of World War II.

-Brooks Road Toll House
+Brooks Road Toll House.

 Mr Wilton Tenney: Donated personal photographs for public display.
 Footnote: Mr. Tenney has taken many pictures (including these two) of historic sites in Henrico County, including the Brook Road Toll House and Civil War re-enactments at Meadow Farm.

-Display Pictures On Glen Allen Day 2003
+Display Pictures On Glen Allen Day, 2003.

 Mr James Wade: He provided valuable artifacts and research information for public display.

-More Artifacts On Glen Allen Day 2003
+More Artifacts on display, Glen Allen Day, 2003.

 Footnote: Mr. Wade's collection included a number of artifacts that represent a way of life that no longer exists.
 One in particular is a rosette of a horse harness that is dented from being struck by a bullet, thereby saving the horse's life.
 Another is a medical probe used for locating bullets in a patient's body.